Louis Linn

-He was commissioned to teach hand-to-hand combat to the officers at Kustjägarskolan (Coastal Rangers in English), the Swedish amphibious special forces, which he did 1979–1983 for which he was awarded the coastal ranger’s statuette (the 12th person to receive this award since 1956).
+He was commissioned to teach hand-to-hand combat to the officers at Kustjägarskolan (Coastal Rangers in English), the Swedish amphibious special forces, which he did 1979–1983 for which he was awarded the coastal ranger's statuette (the 12th person to receive this award since 1956).
 From 1982 to 1985, he taught Stockholmspolisens särskilda insatsstyrka, the Counter Terrorist Unit of the Stockholm Police Force.
 From 1978 to 1983, Linn taught Wushu at The Royal Opera, and later, the Stockholm International School (1997–1998).

 In 1979, he established the Swedish Wushu Federation, and was one of the main people in founding the European Wushu Federation in 1985 and the International Wushu Federation in 1990.
 Later, in 2004, he took part in founding the European Shuai Jiao Union.

 Today he is still active as the chief instructor of Louis Linn O Shin Chuen Union, an organization he founded in 1977 to promote O Shin Chuen.

-Before Arriving to Sweden
+Before arriving to Sweden

 Louis Linn was born in Tokyo and grew up in Taipei where he, as a child, came in contact with martial arts in school and through family members.
 After his military service in the Special Forces, Linn started his own martial arts school in Taipei, and got involved in the film industry in Taiwan and Hong Kong becoming a known movie actor.
 After a brief career in film, he decided to abandon film to devote himself to teaching and developing O Shin Chuen.

-Studies of Martial Arts & Literature
+Studies of martial arts and literature

-Linn learned the family style O Shin Chuen at the age of 7 from Master Lim Tsua (林泉).
-In his teenage years, he began studying Shuai Jiao (Chinese wrestling) under the famous Grandmaster Chang Tung-sheng (常東昇).
-He also studied t'ai chi ch'uan under Professor Wang Tsao Rong (王超人), along with Chinese literature and poetry with Professor Tien Lung (田龍).
+Linn learned the family's O Shin Chuen style of martial arts at the age of 7 from Master Lim Tsua (林泉).
+In his teenage years, he began studying shuai jiao (Chinese wrestling) under the famous Grandmaster Chang Dongsheng.
+He also studied tai chi under Professor Wang Tsao Rong (王超人), along with Chinese literature and poetry with Professor Tien Lung (田龍).